interceptor3/flixinabox/README.md

-# studioinabox
+# flixinabox
-Simple site for marketing and selling Studio in a Box
+Simple site for marketing and selling Flix in a Box